pragmarb/pragma-rails/README.md

 ```

 In the example above, `ArticlesController#create` will run the `API::V1::Article::Operation::Create`
-operation and respond with the status code, headers and resource output by the operation.
+operation and respond with the status code, headers and resource returned by the operation.

 By default, the `#params` method will be used as the operation's parameters and `#current_user`, if
 available, will be used as the operation's user.
 You can override these defaults by overriding the